Eris: Measuring discord among multidimensional data sources: Problem formulation

-Our goal is to define and measure the degree of discordance of different data sources with complementary multidimensional information, where uncertainty may arise from NULLs standing for unknown values, or reported measurements that have some unknown error.
-In this section, we define a variant of relational algebra for queries over (sets of) finite maps represented as \emph{symbolic tables}, formally define the concordance and discordance problems, and show that they can be solved by reduction to linear or quadratic programming, respectively.
+\paragraph{Notation.} We assume some familiarity with foundations of relational databases, as covered for example by textbooks like Abiteboul et al.~\cite{abiteboul.foundations}.
 We use the following notational conventions for tuples and relations: a tuple $t$ is a finite map from some set of attribute names $\{A_1,\ldots,A_n\}$ to data values $d \in D$.
-We use letters as $K,U,V,W$, etc. to denote sets of attribute names, and sometimes write $U,V$ to indicate the union of disjoint attribute sets (i.e., $U \cup V$ when $U$ and $V$ are disjoint) or $U,A$ to indicate addition of new attribute $A$ to attribute set $U$ (i.e., $U \cup \{A\}$ provided $A \notin U$).
+We use letters such as $K,U,V,W$, etc. to denote sets of attribute names, and sometimes write $U,V$ to indicate the union of disjoint attribute sets (i.e., $U \cup V$ when $U$ and $V$ are disjoint) or $U,A$ to indicate addition of new attribute $A$ to attribute set $U$ (i.e., $U \cup \{A\}$ provided $A \notin U$).
 We also write $U \backslash V$ for the difference of attribute sets.
 Data values $D$ include real numbers $\RR$, and (as discussed below) value attributes are restricted to be real-valued.
 The domain of a tuple $\dom(t)$ is the set of attribute names it maps to some value.
 We write $t.A$ for the value associated with $A$ by $t$, and $t[U]$ for the tuple $t$ restricted to domain $U$.
 We write $t.A := d$ to indicate the tuple obtained by mapping $A$ to $d$ and mapping all other attributes $B \in \dom(t)$ to $t.B$.
 Note that $\dom(t.A := d) = \dom(t) \cup \{A\}$ and this operation is defined even if $A$ is not already mapped by $t$.
 Furthermore, if $V = \{B_1,\ldots,B_n\}$ is an attribute set and $u$ is a tuple with domain $U\supseteq V$, then we write $t.V := u$ as an abbreviation for $(\cdots(t.B_1 := u.B_1).B_2:= u.B_2\cdots).B_n := u.B_n$, that is for the result of (re)defining $t$ to match $u$ on the attributes from $V$.
-Finally, when the range of $t,u$ happens to be $\RR$, that is, $t$ and $u$ are a real-valued vectors, we write $t + u$ for the vector sum, $\alpha \cdot t$ for scalar multiplication by $\alpha \in \RR$, and when $Z$ is a finite multiset of such real-valued vectors we write $\sum Z$ for their vector sum.
+Finally, when the range of $t,u$ happens to be $\RR$, that is, $t$ and $u$ are real-valued vectors, we write $t + u$ for the vector sum, $\alpha \cdot t$ for scalar multiplication by $\alpha \in \RR$, and when $Z$ is a finite multiset of such real-valued vectors, we write $\sum Z$ for their vector sum.